wabowen89/charlie-github-setup/git-commands.md

 - code .  //opens all files within current folder in VSCode

 ## Just testing a change
-- access KeyChain app to change your password to your token lkjhlkj
+- access KeyChain app to change your password to your token
+- Let's try this again